Kiddle-Y-Winks (2003)

 "I'm not eating those long peas!"

-"Tommy, would you like a part in the play?"to the diabolical:
+"Tommy, would you like a part in the play?"

 the teacher asked the shy student.